 A Welsh furniture and graphics group is launching a new range of workplace shielding products to support the country’s safe return to work, following support from Lloyds Bank.

 Ministry of Furniture, based in Neath, specialises in creating workspaces for public sector schools, local authorities and offices.
 It offers interior design services, as well as manufacturing its own lines of furniture and re-selling major brands.
 Its sister company, Ministry Graphics, provides interior and exterior signage, as well as interior and vehicle graphics.

 Amid the coronavirus outbreak, the businesses have been exploring how they can use their existing design and manufacturing capabilities to provide products that will support efforts against COVID-19.

-Cash flow support through a six-figure invoice finance facility from Lloyds Bank has enabled Ministry of Furniture and Ministry Graphics to develop and launch a new ‘Protekt’ range of acrylic protection screens for shops and workplaces.
+Cash flow support through a six-figure invoice finance facility from Lloyds Bank has enabled Ministry of Furniture and Ministry Graphics to develop and launch a new ‘Protekt’ range of perspex sheet protection screens for shops and workplaces.

 The line includes semi-permanent screens that can be fixed to tables or desks to create barriers between workstations, free-standing protection screens and clip-on screens that can be added to existing desk partitions, all designed to help create safer environments for those re-entering workplaces following the COVID-19 lockdown.

 During the COVID-19 crisis the companies have also developed free face shields for frontline workers.
 They have also worked with contractor Andrew Scott, Neath Port Talbot Council and the Swansea Bay University Health Board to supply and fit polycarbonate screens and make signage for the new temporary field hospital at the Llandarcy Academy of Sport.